Estimating Driver Personality Traits from On-Road Driving Data: Dataset

 The dataset also includes scores on neuropsychological tests that measure cognitive function.
 The details of the tests used in this study are as follows.

-\textbf{Trail Making Test (TMT)}: There are two types of TMT \cite{reitan1958validity}.
+\textbf{Trail Making Test (TMT)}: There are two types of TMT~\cite{reitan1958validity}.
 TMT~(A) measures the execution time of a test in which subjects connect numbers written on a piece of paper in sequence.
-In TMT~(B), subjects connect numbers and, letters; thus cognitive alteration is needed.
-It has been shown that certain TMT results are correlated with impaired driving by older drivers~\cite{dobbs2013effective} and that these tests are useful as a corresponding screen~\cite{papandonatos2015clinical}.
+In TMT~(B), subjects connect numbers and letters; thus, cognitive alteration is needed.
+It has been shown that certain TMT results are correlated with impaired driving in older drivers~\cite{dobbs2013effective} and that these tests are useful as a screening tool~\cite{papandonatos2015clinical}.

-\textbf{Maze Task}: Subjects execute the Maze test~\cite{ott2008computerized}, and the time to finish the test is measured.
+\textbf{Maze Test}: Subjects execute the Maze test~\cite{ott2008computerized}, and the time to finish the test is measured.
 In~\cite{ott2008computerized}, the correlation between the results of the Maze test and driving performance was verified.
-There are five types of Maze test, and subjects randomly solve two types of tests.
-We use the total score of the two types of tests.
+There are five types of maze tests, and subjects randomly solve two types of tests.
+We use the total score from the two types of tests.

-\textbf{Useful Field of View (UFOV) test}: UFOV~\cite{ball1993useful} measures the visual field area, where information can be extracted without eye or head movements.
+\textbf{Useful Field of View (UFOV) test}: The UFOV test~\cite{ball1993useful} measures the visual field area, where information can be extracted without eye or head movements.
 The time to finish the UFOV test is measured.
-The useful field of view generally decreases with age~\cite{allison2000effects} and correlates with vehicle accidents \cite{owsley1991visual} \cite{owsley1998visual}.
-Therefore, the UFOV test is thought of as an important predictor of the behavior of older drivers.
+The results of the UFOV test generally decrease with age~\cite{allison2000effects} and correlate with vehicle accidents~\cite{owsley1991visual}\cite{owsley1998visual}.
+Therefore, the UFOV test is considered an important estimator of the behavior of older drivers.

 Descriptive statistics and the Pearson correlations among cognitive function tests of 23 drivers are provided in Table \ref{tab:score_corr}.
 Some studies investigated the standard scores of cognitive function tests.
-Ashendorf et al.~\cite{ashendorf2008trail} investigated the average TMT scores among cognitively normal older adults and adults with mild cognitive impairment (MCI).
+Ashendorf et al.~\cite{ashendorf2008trail} investigated the average TMT scores among cognitively normal older adults and adults with MCI.
 In~\cite{samuelsson2021decisions}, patients with cognitive dysfunction took a driving test; their UFOV test scores were examined in the passing and failing groups.
 Figure \ref{fig:violin} shows violin plots of the test scores.
 These scores are plotted in Figure \ref{fig:violin}, from which we can confirm that the scores of each test are widely distributed.